Want to get more traffic? Check out how easy SEO can be.

 Using Canonical Links in Featured Articles

-If your site includes a regularly updated “featured article” or “featured product” you should avoid using the rel=canonical tag on this page specifically.
+If your site includes a regularly updated “featured article” or “featured product,” you should avoid using the rel=canonical tag on this page specifically.
 Not doing so or implementing it incorrectly can result in this page being ignored and not showing up in search results.

 Using Canonical Links Instead of 301 Redirects

 Although on the surface, the functionality of a canonical link is quite similar to that of a 301 redirect, in terms of metrics, they are not.
-While they both tell search engines to treat multiple pages (or URLs) as a single page, a 301 redirects all traffic to a specific URL and a canonical tag does not.
+While they both tell search engines to treat multiple pages (or URLs) as a single page, a 301 redirects all traffic to a specific URL, and a canonical tag does not.

-If your site structure has changed, then a 301 redirect is the referred option since it will also correct bookmarks.
+If your site structure has changed, then a 301 redirect is the preferred option since it will also correct bookmarks.
 If your site has duplicate content, but you need to measure traffic to each URL, use a canonical link for the benefit of the search engines.

 Conclusion